private-attribution/i-d/draft-case-ppm-binomial-dp.md

 samples needed.

-To count the number of successes across these `N` trials, the MPC helpers simply run an aggregation circuit over the secret shared results of the `N` Bernoulli trials, each or which is either 0 or 1.
+To count the number of successes across these `N` trials, the MPC helpers simply add the secret shared results of the `N` Bernoulli trials, each or which is either 0 or 1.
 The result of this sum is a sample from a `Bin(N, p)` distribution.
 This binomial noise value is then added to the output inside the MPC and then the final noised result revealed to the appropriate output parties.
 That is, if the MPC computes `f(D)`, it outputs shares of the result `f(D) + Bin(N,p)`.

 The party receiving the output can then postprocess this output to get an unbiased estimate for `f(D)` by subtracting the mean of the `Bin(N,p)`